mcastling/mcastling.github.io/NUItutorials/text-label.md

   Is a string with the font's family name. i.e. *FreeSerif*

 - FONT_STYLE
-  Is a json formatted string with the font's style.
+  Is a JSON formatted string with the font's style.
 Possible *key, value* pairs are:
   + *width* Modifies the space between glyphs.
 Commonly used values are:
     - *condensed*
     - *semiCondensed*